-This short presentation is intended to provide an overview of some issues surrounding a decision to take an SEC-registrant or non-registered OTC traded company private.
-Likewise, the issues raised generally apply to private companies undergoing a squeeze-out transaction.

-This presentation does not cover all fairness related issues with going private transactions; nor should it be construed to convey legal, accounting or tax-related advice.
+This short presentation is intended to provide an overview of some issues surrounding a decision to take an SEC-registrant private.
+This presentation does not cover all issues with going private transactions; nor should it be construed to convey legal, accounting or tax-related advice.
 Companies considering such a move should hire appropriate legal and financial advisors.